max-power/passbook/README.md

     pass.to_s
     pass.content_type  # "application/vnd.apple.pkpass"

-It can also accept a third argument, which will get merged with the pass_specifications.
-It is useful to store default informations like passTypeIdentifier or teamIdentifier.

-    Passbook::PKPass.new(pass_specifications, pass_assets, {teamIdentifier: 'YXYXYX123', serialNumber: 1234.next })

 Pass specifications is a hash that should match the [Apple Passbook Format Reference](https://developer.apple.com/library/ios/documentation/UserExperience/Reference/PassKit_Bundle/Chapters/TopLevel.html).

     pass_specifications = {